mvdan/gofumpt/README.md

 ### Installation

+`gofumpt` is a replacement for `gofmt`, so you can simply `go get` it as described at the top of this README and use it.

-In order to use the tool with VS Code refer to [this issue](https://github.com/Microsoft/vscode-go/issues/2438#issuecomment-482337120).
+Alternatively, to use the tool with VS Code, refer to [this issue](https://github.com/Microsoft/vscode-go/issues/2438#issuecomment-482337120).

 ### License